C4813/EVE-Trade-Tools-Price-Helper/README.md

 ## Features

-- **Fuzzwork static data import** — downloads and imports market groups, item types, meta groups, meta types, manufacturing outputs, and reprocessing materials into the external database
+- **SDE static data import** — uploads and imports the official EVE SDE ZIP from [developers.eveonline.com](https://developers.eveonline.com/static-data), populating market groups, item types, meta groups, meta types, manufacturing outputs, and reprocessing materials into the external database.
+Import runs as five sequential AJAX calls (one YAML file each) with a live progress bar and per-table row counts
 - **Hub price pulls** — fetches buy/sell orders from ESI for up to five NPC trade hubs; prices are upserted in-place rather than wiped, so consumers always have data
 - **Structure price support** — optional secondary and tertiary player structure per hub, fetched via EVE SSO; 401/403 responses are skipped cleanly rather than retried
 - **Adjusted prices** — fetches CCP's adjusted price list from ESI after each hub run and stores it for use in reprocessing tax calculations